 Roman blinds are easier to vacuum and clean.
 They are more hygienic than curtains as they don’t collect as much pollen and dust which is a consideration for people with allergies.

-If you wish to use two different fabrics for your Roman blind, I are happy to advise on the best combination of complementary colours and textures.
-Narrow bands of contrasting plain material can be inset into floral, checked or striped blinds to great effect.
-For an eclectic look combine two patterned fabrics, to create an eclectic look.
+If you wish to use two different fabrics for your Roman blind, I am happy to advise on the best combination of complementary colours and textures.
+Narrow bands of contrasting plain material can be inset in floral, checked or striped blinds creating a unique effect.
+You can also combine two patterned fabrics, to create an eclectic look.
 Sheer roman blinds are also possible.
 Electric operation is also available.